W3NDO/IntergalacticFederationAPI/README.md

+# Intergalactic Federation Travel API
+This API is used to manage information about pilots, tehir ships, and the cargo they transport across the known stretches of intergalactic federation space.

+This documentation is meant to help you understand how best to utilise our system..

-# Technical Documentation to get the system setup
+## Technical Documentation to get the system setup

 Requirements:
 1. Ruby 2.7.4 or higher.
 If you are using a newer version, remeber to change that in the [Gemfile](./Gemfile)